-The basic continuing professional education (CPE) requirement to obtain or renew the Ohio permit is 120 credits over a three-year period.
+The basic continuing professional education (CPE) requirement to re-obtain or renew the Ohio permit is 120 credits over a three-year period.
 New CPAs holding the Ohio permit are required to report 40 credits over a two-year period.
-A new CPA licensed in 2011, for example, will have a continuing education reporting period of January 1, 2011 through December 31, 2012 and a requirement of 40 credits.

 Continuing education is due on the license renewal date for all Ohio permit holders.